First Labour nomination in for by-election

 He says the repair and rebuild of such properties, classed as TC3, need to be very carefully managed while flood levels are another key issue in the area.

 Labour Party nominations close at the end of September.
 Nominations for a National Party candidate opened on Monday.

 The by-election is scheduled for the end of November

-Next story in Political: Govt announces initiatives for education under-achievers
+Next story in Politics: Govt announces initiatives for education under-achievers